 However, just because the plaintiffs were not successful in their efforts to sue Taco Bell for alleged wage and hour violations, it does not mean that California courts reject all claims where plaintiffs sue their employers for not allowing them to leave the premises for meal breaks.

-If you believe that your employer has violated your rights, do not hesitate to contact the Kaufman Law Firm to schedule a free consultation.
+If you believe that your employer has violated your rights, do not hesitate to contact The Kaufman Law Firm to schedule a consultation.
 Call our offices at 310-981-3404 or fill out this contact form today.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.